February 9, 2025 vote: the result from across Switzerland

 More

-Swiss voters reject ecological overhaul of the economy
+Swiss voters reject green overhaul of economy

 This content was published on

-Projections reckon up to 70% of Swiss voters have rejected an initiative to revamp the country’s economy and bring it into line with “planetary boundaries”.
+Citizens have said a clear no to an ambitious proposal by the Young Greens to bring the country’s economy into line with “planetary boundaries”.

 Swiss ‘environmental responsibility’ initiative: essential for the left, unacceptable for the right